Shivakumarr18/NASA-ASRS-Pipelines/README.md

 ✈️ Aviation Decision Intelligence Platform (ADIP)

-HEAD
+Executive Summary:
-Executive Summary A high-integrity data engineering system designed to transform fragmented, high-entropy aviation safety records into actionable maintenance intelligence.
+A high-integrity data engineering system designed to transform fragmented, high-entropy aviation safety records into actionable maintenance intelligence.
 This platform automates the identification of fleet-wide vulnerabilities, reducing the "Data-to-Decision" window from hours to seconds.

 The Problem Aviation maintenance teams are often overwhelmed by "Data Entropy."
 Raw incident reports are: